Women in Trucking at Road Legends

 So, how does it feel to be a female truck driver?

-Is truck driving a good career choice for women, and what challenges do women face?
+Is truck driving a good career choice for women and what are the challenges women face?

 Pamala Lynch Bowen